yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-02-deploy-application-connect-spring-cloud-component.md

 ## Steps

 1. **Set up the variables**
-   Set up the variables used to create the PostgreSQL and Redis:
+   Set up the variables used for image:
    ```bash
    source resources/var.sh